 The ride came back into the station with cheering passengers and since nobody was in the queue line, we all got a re-ride.
 I looked behind me at the kid and his dad in the back seat as we went up the lift hill to see if the kid was OK with another round.
 The huge smile on his face said that he was.

-I mentioned that this went on for two hours.
+I should mention that this went on for two hours.
 That's as long as I was there, due to my limited available time, and after twenty or more rides, I took a couple of minutes to snap some pictures before leaving.
-The kid and his dad were still riding when I finally left the park and they hadn't missed a single train since they got there.
+The kid and his dad were still riding when I finally left the park and they hadn't missed a single train since they got there, because if someone was in line for their seats, someone else on the train would offer theirs instead.
 I'm sure that they likely kept riding long after I left, as the excitement and joy on the kid's face hadn't diminished a bit - nor had the same look on his dad's face.